 (Guinness World Records, 2005, p.
 22)

-The student responds to this fact and finds it extraordinary, however they have not related the quantity 10.8 kg to any benchmarks.
-This fact is extraordinary because it is a "world record", but the student does not grasp that it is probably more than double their own birth weight, nor what a 10.8 kg baby really is.
+A student may respond to this fact and finds it extraordinary, without relating the quantity 10.8 kg to a benchmark.
+This fact is extraordinary because it is a "world record", but does the student grasp that this baby is probably more than double their own birth weight?

 Although the majority of students entering Grade 5 can read and write numbers to 10 000 symbolically, they do not necessarily understand the quantities represented by these large numbers.
 By creating benchmarks and by visualizing groupings, students will develop a better understanding of the concept of quantity as represented by large numbers.